• Skip to primary navigation

 The ATO wants you to keep a receipt for every expense you claim on your tax return.
 But what happens if you don’t have a receipt?
 What if you lost it, or it’s so faded that you can’t read it?

 There are cases where you can claim a tax deduction without a receipt.
-But first, you need to make sure your expense is “allowable” if you can answer yes to these three questions:
+You need to make sure your expense is “allowable” if you can answer yes to these three questions:

 1. Is it directly related to and needed for your job?